Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 First generation antihistamines

-The 1st (first) generation drugs include sedative drugs.
-They work at the H-1 receptor level.
-The duration of their action is four to five hours, after this period it will be necessary to take a new dose of the drug, and the dose must be large enough.
+Preparations of the 1st (first) generation include sedatives.
+They work at the level of H-1 receptors.
+The duration of their action is four to five hours, after this period it will be necessary to take a new dose of the drug, and the dose should be large enough.
 Sedative antihistamines, despite their strong effect, have a number of disadvantages.
 For example, they can provoke dry mouth, dilated pupils, blurred vision.

-Drowsiness and decreased tone may occur, which means that it is impossible to take these drugs while driving and other activities that require high concentration of attention.
-They also enhance the effect of other sedatives, sleeping pills, and pain relievers.
-The effect on the body of alcohol mixed with sedatives is also enhanced.
+Drowsiness and a decrease in tone may occur, which means it is impossible to take these drugs while driving a car and other activities that require a high concentration of attention.
+They also enhance the effect of taking other sedatives, sleeping pills and pain medications.
+The effect on the body of alcohol mixed with sedatives also intensifies.
 Most first generation antihistamines are interchangeable.

-Their use is advisable in case of allergic problems with the respiratory system, for example, when coughing or nasal congestion.
-It is worth paying attention to the fact that first generation antihistamines are good at fighting coughs.
-This makes it advisable to use them for bronchitis.
+Their use is advisable in the event of problems of an allergic nature with respiratory system such as coughing or nasal congestion.
+It is worth paying attention to the fact that first-generation antihistamines fight cough well.
+This makes it appropriate to use them in bronchitis.

 suprastin